 The audio is on too.
 Rather than match the sound to the theme the ambient noise is simply a loop of casino noise including the sounds of people winning on other slots.

-Some of this can be forgiven because the game is old, and for those on a nostalgia kick it might even work for you, but on the whole the game is better played with the screen turned off and the audio on mute.
+Some of this can be forgiven because the game is old, and it might even work for those on a nostalgia kick, but on the whole the game is better played with the screen turned off and the audio on mute.

 The majority of the gameplay is very simple with no gamble feature, bonus mini-games, or jackpots.
 Just click and spin.

 It does have one innovation though: Buffalo uses the "Reel Power™" system to determine how many ways you can win.
 Reel Power uses the principle of the "1024-ways" style slot where you win by hitting matching symbols in adjacent slots starting left to right.
 But it adds to this the ability to reduce the number of reels you play.